grrowl/ts-print-tree/README.md

 │  │     └─ formatDate(date: Date): string
 ```

+More comprehensive example output can be found in the [test snapshots for this very project](https://github.com/grrowl/ts-print-tree/blob/main/src/__snapshots__/index.test.ts.snap).

 ## 🔧 Customization

 You can customize ignored patterns by passing them as arguments to the CLI command.
 For example: